 b) Cold loft, insulating immediately above the ceiling of the top storey.

-Make sure you have double (or triple) glazed windows and doors!
-This is, having at least two panels of glass some millimeters apart instead of a single glass.
-Double glazing will also protect you from outer noise, keeping your home warm and silent!
+Make sure you have double glazed windows and doors!
+This is, having at least two panels of glass some millimetres apart instead of a single glass.
+The price of new windows will pay for it self in more ways than just energy savings – double glazing will also protect you from outer noise, keeping your home warm and silent!

 Once you have checked and optimized your home’s insulation, you are ready to give your home’s energy efficiency the final touch!
 You can heat your house and make your own electricity by applying some green energy systems that will eventually pay for themselves.
 This way you will reduce your household’s carbon footprint and also, in the long term, save a lot of money!

-There are many government incentives regarding green energy for domestic use, either if you want to install solar panels, solar water heating systems, or heat pumps.
+There are many government incentives such as the Green Home Grants and the Smart Export Guarantee regarding green energy for domestic use, either if you want to install solar panels, solar water heating systems, or heat pumps.
 You can get free and no-obligation quotes by filling a form on GreenMatch.co.uk.
 This will make your research a lot easier!